 One of the best cycling routes in Scotland, the NC500, or North Coast 500 is the British equivalent to America’s Route 66.
 In this sense, it’s not just popular with cyclists, but with drivers too.
 The route is very rural, so it isn’t usually heaving with vehicles – but it has got more popular recently, so do take care at busy times of year.

-The route begins and ends in Inverness, taking in a circular route.
-Initially, it heads west towards the coast, then follows it to John o'Groats before circling back to Inverness.
+The route begins and ends in Inverness, making it one of the most popular and best circular cycle routes in the UK.
+Initially, it heads west towards the coast, then follows it to John o’Groats before circling back to Inverness.
 Be prepared for some testing climbs on the route, with just under 10,000 metres of elevation gain across it.

 Most people tackle the NC500 over a week, although the record for fastest completion is 27 hours 36 minutes (moving time).
 But, as it’s one of the best cycling routes in Britain, we’d recommend taking your time to absorb the gorgeous Scottish landscape and help your legs recover from all the climbing.